1515 Surf - Brooklyn, NY

 LCOR is dedicated to being environmentally friendly.
 At the 1515 Surf Avenue construction site in Coney Island, we are building a 463-unit residential development.
 We are partnering with EcoSave USA to install a geothermal heating and cooling system, which we received a grant for through the NYSERDA pilot program.
 The geothermal system will use heat from the earth to heat and cool the buildings and provide hot water.
 It will be the largest in New York, reducing greenhouse gas emissions by 60% compared to traditional systems.
 This will help the community meet future emissions standards in New York City.

 LCOR is committed to providing affordable housing with 139 units for people of all income levels.
 The community is conveniently located near the beach and the Coney Island-Stillwell Avenue transit station, making it perfect for those who want an active and healthy lifestyle.
 Residents will enjoy low utility costs, an outdoor pool with an ocean view, a fitness center, lounges, co-working spaces, and indoor basketball and handball courts.
 The community will also have a "Vertical Boardwalk" that overlooks the beach, with social spaces and gardens that bring the community together.
-Construction of the project will be finished in 2024.

 Supporting Local Communities & Urban Alliance

 We take great pride in our commitment to being good stewards of the communities where we live, work, and serve.
 From partnerships with local charities and volunteer organizations to expanding affordable housing opportunities, LCOR strives to support diverse and vibrant communities where all can thrive.
 We encourage our coworkers to support our communities and to seek opportunities to make a difference in the lives of others.
-In 2023, our team supported a variety of community organizations focused on key social issues like food inequality, senior care, childhood poverty, cancer prevention and cures, homelessness,
+In 2023, our team supported a variety of community organizations focused on key social issues like food inequality, senior care, childhood poverty, cancer prevention and cures, homelessness, and affordable housing.

 Since 2019, LCOR has partnered with Urban Alliance on their Property Management Pathway Program.
 Focused on workforce development, the program introduces local youth from communities of color to upwardly-mobile, living wage careers within the real estate industry.
 From dressing professionally to filing a maintenance report, the program provides real-word experience for students transitioning into part- or full-time work after graduation.